Lost Bullet 2: Plot

-Jumping a year ahead, Lino is again leading police raids on drug importers in modified police vehicles.
+A year later, Lino is again leading police raids on drug importers in modified police vehicles.
 Out on a job, he meets Spanish police officer Alvaro across the border with Spain, who reveals himself to have been be a friend of Charas.
 Lino is now in a relationship with Stella, but Julia is regretful of the end of their previous relationship.
 He arrives at a secret country location after a fake phone call about the poor health of his foster mother there (sent by a drug lord wanting Marco dead), but finds Marco, Areski's henchman, is being held there.
 His police colleagues had concealed that Marco was under their protection as part of their struggle with drug runners.
 Rather than killing Marco as the drug lord hoped, Lino fights off numerous police before driving Marco to Spain in the Renault, where the police eagerly await his capture to also face justice there.

 A very long car chase sequence results, involving good and bad police (all after Lino and Marco), drug runners, car swaps, explosions, border checkpoints, and deaths.
 The Renault is also destroyed in a chase with Julia.
 Alvaro and his team appear, involved in trying and failing to get Marco into Spain, also saving Lino's life.
 Marco, a key witness, is accidentally killed across the Spanish border in a tussle by Julia, thus ruining the case against numerous drug runners and corrupt police.
 The new threat is the corrupt head of the Narcotics Department of Police, Alexander Resz, who send numerous police after Lino on the way to Spain.
 Lino tries to take the blame for Julia by incriminating himself.
 Julia quits the force when her boss, Moss, wants her to say in court that Lino killed Marco, to thereby sweep the death and her own mistake under the carpet.
-Areski reappears in a final sequence looking for the latest remains of the Renault, removing Charas' crucifix, thus setting up another sequel in the franchise.
+Areski reappears in a final sequence looking for the latest remains of the Renault, removing Charas' crucifix.